 This amazing psoriasis balm has seriously calmed my psoriasis and has even made some smaller patches disappear!
-Find out how to make your own in this post.
+Read on to find out how to make your own psoriasis balm.

 A couple of years ago I found this small shop about 20 minutes from my house that sold natural products.
 The lady who owned and ran the place made all the products herself and was very knowledgeable.
 She made a product called Itch-Be-Gone in a soap and whipped lotion.
 She told me to try it and let her know how it worked.